 "It’s such a great set of tools, I’m recommending FeedbackFruits to all my colleagues.
 That’s become my full-time job!" - Catherine Fraser, Teaching Scholar, Course and Unit Design

 Learning can be impeded by the lack of interaction between peers, as chances for communication and clarification become fewer.
-With tools such as Discussion which promote collaboration and peer-to-peer interaction, classes can build up an online learning community, whereby questions are asked and answered without requiring face-to-face interaction.
+With tools such as Discussion on Work which promote collaboration and peer-to-peer interaction, classes can build up an online learning community, whereby questions are asked and answered without requiring face-to-face interaction.
 Giving students the chance to apprehend material together through activity setups which facilitate this option, is an essential component of effective digital pedagogy.

 Dr. Andreas Osterroth at University of Koblenz and Landau faciliated a rigorous feedback process that stimulated active engagement and critical thinking, using FeedbackFruits tools.

 The University of Delaware minimized time spent on group work facilitation, while maximizing students' performance and collaboration skills.

 For his language course, Dr. Yasuhisa Watanabe at The University of Melbourne utilized several FeedbackFruits to encourage deeper understanding, while saving time working with manual set-up tasks.